mercuryoio/api-migration-docs/Widget_API_Mercuryo_v1.6.md

 ***
 ### 5. Signature Wallet Address

-To protect crypto-wallet address against forgery, you have to use a signature.
+To protect a crypto-wallet address against forgery, you have to use a signature.

 You need to use `address` as a parameter like this: https://sandbox-exchange.mrcr.io/?widget_id=your_widget_id&address=blockchain_adress`